-The content and cognitive domains for the English reading test are specified in sections 4 and 5.
+The content and cognitive domains for the English reading tests are specified in sections 4 and 5.
 The test will sample from the content domain in any given year.
 Although every element may not be included within each test, the full range of content detailed in this document will be assessed over time.
-The questions in each test are placed in order of difficulty, where possible, whilst maintaining chronology with the text.
+Consolidation of the key stage 1 material is assumed within the key stage 2 programme of study and therefore material from key stage 1 may appear within the key stage 2 test.
+The questions are placed in order of difficulty, where possible, while maintaining chronology with the text.